KristenJZ/comm2100/content/notes/2023-10-03-notes-7th-week.md

 If you use peripheral route, you might experience attitude change several times.

 - Reciprocation.
-"You own me."
+"You owe me."
 - Consistency.
 "We always use it."
 - Social proof.
-"Everybody is doing it."
+"Everybody is doing it." （kind of peer pressure)
 - Liking.
 You are persuaded by the person, not the message.
+“You love me, and you love my ideas."
 - Authority.
 Someone in the authority role, and they are guiding you in the correct direction.
 - Scarcity.
 Pressure convince us to buy something.
 If we don't do it now, we will never do it again.

 The cues might overlap and happen simultaneously.

-#### 4. Critique
+#### 5. Critique

 difficule to test.